Skip to main content

 • Retinal achromic patch

-For more information or to discuss a family history with a Quest genetic counselor, please call Quest Genomics Client Services at 1.866.GENE.INFO (1.866.436.3463).
+For more information or to discuss a family history with a Quest genomic science specialist, please call Quest Genomics Client Services at 1.866.GENE.INFO (1.866.436.3463).

 Individuals with a positive result have a pathogenic or likely pathogenic variant detected in the TSC1 or TSC2 gene and a diagnosis of autosomal dominant TSC.
 A positive result does not mean that an individual has all the clinical features of TSC or will definitely develop them in the future.
-Specific risk information will be provided in the result report, and you can visit our website at QuestHereditaryCancer.com for more information.
+Specific risk information will be provided in the result report, and you can visit the website QuestHereditaryCancer.com for more information.

 Additionally, Tuberous Sclerosis Complex International has published clinical consensus guidelines for surveillance and management of individuals with TSC.2